mathewbushuru/todoist-monorepo/README.md

  The monorepo includes the following apps and packages:

  - `apps/web/landing`: A 100% static website built with NextJS using its Static Site Generation feature.
-At build time all React components are rendered as HTML preventing the users from downloading unnecessary JavaScript.
-This makes the site faster and improves SEO.
-This would be the first site a new user would see, e.g deployed on todoist.com
+At build time all React components are rendered statically which makes the site faster and improves SEO.
+This would be the first site a new user would see, e.g deployed on www.todoist.com

  - `apps/web/webapp`: A React Single Page Application built with Vite.
 Since it's behind an auth screen, SEO is no longer necessary here.
 This is what logged in users see e.g deployed on app.todoist.com